Skip to content

 Rows of plots

-The different rows in the viewport correspond to different physical quantities, i.e., different variables from the simulation files.
+The rows in the viewport correspond to different physical quantities, i.e., different variables from the simulation files.

 Two-sim comparison: rearrange rows